15 Employee Retention Strategies You Can Use in 2022

 Do you have an employee turnover problem?

-Employee turnover and staff retention is a major problem, and there are many factors at work, including generational factors, the economy, sweeping changes in the workplaces, and more.
+Employee turnover and staff retention are major problems, and there are many factors at work, including generational factors, the economy, sweeping changes in the workplaces, and more.

 Learning the following actionable 15 employee retention strategies will help you reduce employee turnover, and retain the talent you need to run your company.

 But first, let’s preface all these retention strategies with the most important principle of all.

 In order to retain and engage your employees, you must truly care about them.
 No strategy will overcome a lack of empathy or appreciation for your employees.